The Pen Of My Dreamsicles

 “Like the waves, I felt an energy that was wild, clear, and alive.”

 The cold air of dawn snapped my eyes open.
 Though I had no idea how long I slept, I felt rested and okay, a wild improvement from the paranoid mess I’d gone to sleep as.
 Feeling an urgent need to pee, I unzipped the tent gingerly.
 A few remaining cockroaches scuttled off the blanket into the dark rocks holding the shore in place.
 The air felt good.
 People milled about.
+I let out a big fart into the sea breeze.
 I hit the pen again and got a coffee from the general store.